turbobabr/sketch-devtools-assistant/README.md

 There is a very handy option to pass some arbitrary parameters to you CocoaScript script in run-time.
 You can pass any JSON string generated on a side of external app to your sccript using optional `with data` parameter.

-Take a lot at the following AppleScript.
+Take a look at the following AppleScript.
 It passes a JSON string that represents an object that contains `color` field:

 ```AppleScript
 tell application "Sketch DevTools Assistant"